mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-realm-deprecated/README.md

 - Render an authenticated embedded dashboard
 - Render a dashboard to valid users only
-- Realm authentication
+- App Services authentication
-- Data filtering by Realm User Role.
+- Data filtering by App Services User Role.

 ## Quick Start